 Is JBL 5.1 capable of supporting DTS?

-All supported formats are DTS, Dolby Digital, and Dolby ProLogic II.
+They support Dolby Digital, DTS, and Dolby ProLogic II.
 The wireless speakers can be fully charged in three hours.
 They can then be used for a maximum of ten hours.
-The soundbar supports Bluetooth 2.0, hdcp2.2 and can receive 4k signals via the three HDMI ports.
+The soundbar supports Bluetooth 2.0, hdcp2.2, and can receive 4k signals via the three HDMI input ports.

-The JBL 5.1 soundbar is a marvel of technology and sound quality for its compact size and affordable price.
+The JBL Bar 5.1 soundbar is a marvel of technology and very good sound quality for its compact size and affordable price.
 This soundbar makes a great addition to any home cinema room and is a fantastic option for those looking to enhance their TV viewing experience without sacrificing audio quality.

 It’s a good buy at its current price, which only further helps to increase the purchased score for this soundbar.
 If you’re looking for a smaller model without compromising sound quality, this is an excellent choice.